yannmu/SIS/README.md

 - "get.py" --> current positions and status bits/bytes are saved in a txt file, most important ones are also printed in terminal

-(- "test_iteration.py" --> not needed, just an example script to show how one could call the other scripts repeatedly on Windows
-(Python3 Anaconda interpreter), or on Linux (ubuntu kernel 4.x), plenty of other options exist as well of course)
+- "test_iteration.py" --> not really needed, just an example script to show how one could call the other scripts repeatedly on Windows (Python3 Anaconda interpreter), or on Linux (ubuntu kernel 4.x), plenty of other options exist as well of course)

-internal basic commands:
+internal basic commands:\\
--send init command to a unit
+-send init command to a unit\\
--send target position to a unit
+-send target position to a unit\\
--send stop command to a unit
+-send stop command to a unit\\
--get status of units
+-get status of units\\
--get positions of units
+-get positions of units\\